-Some character background to this piece is essential i feel, to give it that bit of relatable relevance.
-Felicia’s character is based on an old family friend who is as lovely as she is absolutely, delightfully eccentric.
+Some background to this piece is essential i feel, to give it that bit of relatable relevance.
+Felicia’s character is based on an old family friend in Sri Lanka who is as lovely as she is absolutely, delightfully eccentric.
 Donald Rajapakse is a more sinister inspiration, based on the character of a man whom i know nothing of but who has been in my coffee shop writing space for the last 6 months – loud, obnoxious and a bit of a hassler.
 (I had to have the cafe management intervene to have him back off).
 Ruwani is a happy figment of my imagination, introduced to bring life and comical depth to the madcap machinations of my 2 main characters.

 Felicia looked around her with the air of the resident matriarch, her gaze more acicular than that of a quality control inspector at a pharmaceutical manufactory.
 She noticed everything; from the brand of shoes on a toddler’s little feet to the caliber and concentration per square inch of a counterpart’s cosmetic applications.
 She sniffed delicately, her scan of the Cinnamon Grand lobby complete, and picked up her mug of double chocolate drizzled mochaccino.

 She turned to Ruwani, her friend of 50 years and a bulwark of a woman in bearing and bulk.

 “I’ve had a new salwar* stitched for the next meeting of the International Ladies’ Club.
 It’s from Pakistan.
 That Shihani thought she looked like a beauty queen with her Janpath market purchase.
 Did you see the cheap gold lace on her shawl?”
 She rolled her eyes as she spoke disparagingly of her social arch-nemesis.